Chart Color Schemes

 Parramatta has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 87 projects likely impacting the area.
-Key projects include Powerhouse Parramatta, Civic Link Parramatta, Cosmopolitan by Deicorp Parramatta, and Parramatta CBD Development Program.
-The following list details those most relevant:.
+AreaSearch has identified 87 projects that could impact this area.
+Notable projects include Powerhouse Parramatta, Civic Link Parramatta, Cosmopolitan by Deicorp Parramatta, and Parramatta Metro Station - Sydney Metro West.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.